angrykim/agusmakmun.github.io/_posts/2018-07-02-Feature_engineering_strategy_2.md

 categories: [Feature engineering, Machine learning]
 ---

-When you work as a **risk analyst** in a financial company or mobile payment service provider,
+When you work as a **Fraud analyst** in a financial company or mobile payment service provider,

-you will perform various tasks such as **fraud risk analysis** with the historical transaction(activity) of customers
+you will perform various tasks such as **Real-time fraud analysis** with the historical transaction of customers

-as well as generating fraud detection models.
+as well as **long term fraud analysis**.

 It sounds very simillar.
-However it is different from each other in every way because "Fraud risk analysis" is to calculate the risk score
+However it is different from each other in every way because **long term fraud analysis** is to calculate the risk score through various features based on the user IDs from a specific period of data.

-through various features based on the user IDs from a specific period of data.
+As for  **Real-time fraud analysis**, it requires streaming(real-time) analysis for fast detections, so in the case of us, we normally use 24 hours activities of users to extract the aggreagte features.

-As for FDS, it requires streaming(real-time) analysis for fast detections, so normally we use 24 hours activities of users to extract the aggreagte features.
+# Why do we need long term fraud analysis?

-Why do we need Fraud risk analysis?
-Although there may be various purposes, In my case, I use it for "Whitelist" purposes to reduce the false positive of FDS.
+Although there may be various purposes, In my case, I use it for "Whitelist" purposes to reduce the false positive ratio of FDS.

 So today, I will focus on what features we can have from payment activities of users.